Facebook, Instagram, Netflix, Twitter, Amazon, Shopify, Pinterest, Uber, Airbnb. What do they all have in common, besides changing the world?

 Whether it’s better to use React Hooks or Higher-Order Components depends entirely on circumstances.
 For example, if the behavior is restricted to a single component, React Hooks are a better choice, while Higher-Order Components do well when there are no bunch of props involved.

-With this level of reusability you benefit with faster development, efficient scalability, and easy maintenance that can save both money and time.
+With this level of reusability, you benefit from faster development, efficient scalability, and easy maintenance that can save both money and time.

 4. Clean Abstraction Layer In The Name Of Simplicity

-Abstraction is responsible for reducing informational load and hiding complex internals from the end–user.
-It’s a thing of necessity that requires a depth of knowledge on design architecture, like MVP (Model–View–Presenter), MVC (Model–View–Controller) or MVVM (Model–View–View–Model).
+Abstraction is responsible for reducing informational load and hiding complex internals from the end-user.
+It’s a thing of necessity that requires a depth of knowledge of design architecture, like MVP (Model–View–Presenter), MVC (Model–View–Controller), or MVVM (Model–View–View–Model).
 They are commonly used in frameworks to divide the application into different logic components.